Michael Massey Player Props: Royals vs. Guardians

-Michael Massey -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Logan Allen on the hill, on July 24 at 7:10 PM ET.
+Michael Massey -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the mound, on July 25 at 7:10 PM ET.

-He hit a home run while going 2-for-4 in his last game against the Yankees.
+In his last game, he notched a home run while going 2-for-4 against the Yankees.

 Michael Massey Game Info & Props vs. the Guardians